Western Michigan vs. Nevada Quick Lane Bowl NCAA Football Odds, Plays and Insights | December 27, 2021

 Over/Under Insights

-- Western Michigan and its opponents have combined to score more than 56 points in seven of 12 games this season.
+- Western Michigan and its opponents have gone over the current 56.5-point total in seven of 12 games (58.3%) this season.

-- The combined points per game average of the two teams, 67.5, is 11.5 points greater than Monday's over/under.
+- Monday's over/under is 11 points lower than the two team's combined 67.5 points per game average.

-- The 53 combined points per game that these two squads have allowed this season are three fewer than the 56 over/under in this contest.
+- These two squads combine to surrender 53 points per game, 3.5 fewer than this contest's over/under.

-- The Broncos and their opponents have scored an average of 61.3 points per game in 2021, 5.3 more than Monday's total.
+- Broncos games this season feature an average total of 61.3 points, a number 4.8 points higher than Monday's over/under.

-- In 2021, games involving the Wolf Pack have averaged a total of 56.8 points, 0.8 more than the set over/under in this contest.
+- The 56.5-point total for this game is 0.3 points below the 56.8 points per game average total in Wolf Pack games this season.

 Western Michigan Stats and Trends

-- Western Michigan has played 12 games, with five wins against the spread.
+- In Western Michigan's 12 games this year, it has five wins against the spread.

-- So far this season, the Broncos have been installed as favorites by a 4.5-point margin or more eight times and are 3-4-1 ATS in those contests.
+- The Broncos have an against the spread record of 3-4-1 in their eight games as a favorite of 6 points or more so far this season.

-- Western Michigan's games this year have gone over the point total in 50% of its opportunities (six times in 12 games with a set point total).
+- Western Michigan's games this year have hit the over on six of 12 set point totals (50%).

-- The Broncos have 15 giveaways this season, while the Wolf Pack have 26 takeaways .
+- This year, the Broncos have 15 turnovers, 11 fewer than the Wolf Pack have takeaways (26).

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.